PavleProd/Clothing-Store-API/README.md

 ### Web-Server

-Web-Server was implemented using pure GO.
-Only external library is a driver for PostgreSQL mentioned below.
+Goal of this project was to write web-server mostly in pure GO.
 Some of the implemented functionalities:

 - Converter from HTTP request to any data model, including HTTP request validator
 - Simplified ORM with query builders with